ioonaa/ioonaa.github.io/_posts/2020-10-29-interspeech21.md

 was part of the session on <strong>Accoustic Phonetics of L1-L2</strong> and received an <strong>ISCA Award for Best Student Paper at Interspeech 2020</strong>!
 Here's to you, Mirabella!

-This video gives a short overview of our paper:
+This video gives a short overview of the paper:
 <iframe width="640" height="336" src="https://player.vimeo.com/video/474666595" frameborder="0" allow="autoplay; fullscreen" allowfullscreen></iframe>
-...if you have questions, don't hesitate to contact me!
+Please do not hesitate to contact me if you have any questions.

 <a href="https://www.isca-speech.org/archive/Interspeech_2020/" target="_blank" rel="noopener">Proceedings</a>